`cloning:run`

 ## Schema Synchronization

 Before transferring data, Clonio can synchronize the target schema to match the source.
-Three options in the `options:` block control this behaviour:
+Four options in the `options:` block control this behaviour, each overridable per run via CLI flags:

 ```yaml